jsiegenthaler/homebridge-airvisual-2/README.md

 1. Install homebridge using the instructions at https://github.com/nfarina/homebridge#installation
 2. Install this plugin using: `npm install -g homebridge-airvisual-3`
 3. Register for an account and get an API key at https://www.airvisual.com/api.
-NOTE: the API key expires in 348 days after creating it, so you need to renew about once a year
+NOTE: the API key expires in 348 days after creating it, so you need to renew the key about once a year
 4. Update the Homebridge configuration file

 ## Configuration